xMistt/fortnitepy-bot/README.md

 ## How can I contribute?
 Fork this repo, add/fix what you want to do and then submit a pull request back.

+By downloading this, you agree to the Creative Commons license and that you're not allowed to sell this repository or any code from this repository.
+For more info see https://commonsclause.com/.